-Class A common shares (listed): ISIN-Code BMG464081030.
-Ticker Symbol HUD
+Class A common shares (listed): ISIN-Code BMG464081030, Ticker Symbol HUD

-Non-listed consolidated entities as of December 31, 2018
+Non-listed consolidated entities as of December 31, 2019

-For a table of the operational non-listed consolidated entities please refer to page 206 in the section Financial Statements of this Annual Report.
+For a table of the operational non-listed consolidated entities please refer to page 224 in the section Financial Statements of this Annual Report\.

-Including the company names, locations, percentage of shares held, share capital.
-The list of consolidated entities does not include all subsidiaries of the Company, but the most important subsidiaries in terms of sales for Retail and Distribution Center companies and total assets for holding companies.
+\ Including the company names, locations, percentage of shares held, share capital.
+The list of consolidated entities does not include all subsidiaries of the Company, but the most important subsidiaries in terms of sales for Retail and Distribution Center companies and in terms of total assets for holding companies.